kylewccwong/Stemworks-Solar-Project/README.md

 # Stemworks Solar Project
  2026 Stemworks-Chaminade University Data Science Cohort!
 Linked below are our oahu_solar_simple.geojson which included data that used computer vision models to detect solar infrastructure on Oahu and our solar_mapping_kwh and solar_mapping_git scripts.
-The solar_mapping_kwh file includes the code used to produce our 2 visualizations in video presentation and the solar_mapping_git includes the entire R script Trent and I used throughout the internship as well as notes that explain our process.
+The solar_mapping_kwh file includes the code used to produce the 2 visualizations in our video presentation and the solar_mapping_git includes the entire R script Trent and I used throughout the internship as well as notes that explain our process.

+ For our project we coded in R and analyzed a newly generated dataset produced by Chaminade.
+This dataset used satellites to detect 102,000 solar installations across Oahu.
+In our analysis, we divided Oahu into 330 area tracts and explored the relationship between census tract data and solar adoption across the island.
+Using census data, we explored how specific variables correlated with the amount of solar infrastructure in a given area.
+In our solar_mapping_kwh file, we explored how median household income, home value, and Native Hawaiian and Pacific Islander occupancy impacted the level of solar infrastructure across the island.
+Our findings saw the biggest correlation between home value and amount of solar infrastructure.